Juancard/voting-app/README.md

 $ npm install
 ```

-This will install the Clementine.js components into the `your-project` directory.
+This will install the Voting-app components into the `your-project` directory.

 ### Setup Twitter Authentication